 Invisalign® Clear Braces

 Invisalign is both effective and lifestyle friendly!
 Aligning your teeth makes them easier to clean, but it also has a huge impact on your appearance.
-As Invisalign providers, Dr. Siddall and Dr. Burke can help you straighten your teeth without having to refer you out to an orthodontist for traditional brackets and wires.
+As Invisalign providers, Dr. Siddall and Dr. Dunn can help you straighten your teeth without having to refer you out to an orthodontist for traditional brackets and wires.

 Clear, removable Invisalign braces make it easier for you to keep your smile clean and avoid problems like tooth decay and gum disease.
 This advanced system uses removable plastic trays that are easy to care for and comfortable to wear.
 No one will ever have to know they’re there!